 Cheyenne County Village is located in Saint Francis, Kansas.
 This nursing home proved to be a quality facility, with an overall grade of B+.
 Based on our assessment, this place looks like a solid choice for most people.
-The best part of this facility's report card is is its long-term care grade.
-Long-term care grades are discussed in the next section.
+This facility's strong report card was highlighted by its long-term care grade, which we will address in the next section.

 Cheyenne County Village